vercel/next.js/examples/with-material-ui-next/README.md

 ## The idea behind the example

-[material-ui](https://github.com/callemall/material-ui) is being rewritten from scratch on the [next branch](https://material-ui-1dab0.firebaseapp.com/).
+[material-ui](https://github.com/callemall/material-ui) is being rewritten from scratch on the [v1-beta branch](https://material-ui-1dab0.firebaseapp.com/).
 This example shows how you use it with Next.js.

+:warning: The source code [is hosted](https://github.com/callemall/material-ui/tree/v1-beta/examples/nextjs) on the Material-UI repository.